Acrylic Paint Pouring Tips for Beginners

 A word of caution: DO NOT USE tissue paper or kraft paper in between your finished canvas paintings!
 The paper will stick to your art which will cause damage.

 TIP #10 The Final Acrylic Paint Pouring Tips for Beginners: ENJOY THE PROCESS!

 🎨A TIP FROM ME TO YOU ❤: It can be easy to get frustrated when creating art.
 Trust the process, trust YOURSELF and enjoy your creative journey!🎨

 Acrylic Pouring for Beginners PDF

 Would you like more pour painting for beginner’s resources?
-I have put together an eClass 15 Video and written lessons, 3 eBook downloads, a supply list, and a private Facebook support community.
+I have put together an eClass that includes 15 Video and written lessons, three eBook downloads, a supply list, and a private Facebook support community.